zhuemann/dimensionality_reduction_visualization/README.md

 - pandas

-To install the requirements, use
+To install these libraries/requirements, use

 `pip install -r requirements.txt`